How to Dress for Winter Camping

 The Insulating Layer

 This middle layer is all about retaining air and keeping your body warm.
-Many natural fibers like goose down and wool work very well to insulate the body.
+Many natural fibres like goose down and wool work very well to insulate the body.
 Both are ideal for providing a soft, warm and reliable middle layer, with wool working overtime even in wet conditions.
 And goose down is the best choice in very dry and cold conditions.

 Alternatively, classic fleece also provides warmth in colder temperatures and is well-known for being lightweight, breathable and affordable.
 Fleece can be found in 3 different weight categories including lightweight, midweight and expedition-weight –which is perfect for cold climates.